Clemapfel/jluna/docs/manual.md

 }
 ```

 Here, we're doing a very simple operation.
 We created a C++ lambda that *does nothing*.
 It executes no julia-side code by handing `jl_eval_string` (the C-APIs way to execute strings as code) an empty string, after which is simply returns.
 We then create a C++-side thread using `std::thread`.
 In C++, once a thread is created it starts running immediately.
-We wait for it's executing to finish using `.join()`.
+We wait for it's execution to finish using `.join()`.

 Running the above code, the following happens:
 ```